 About

-Healthy Central Valley Together (HCVT) began in Summer 2021 when partnerships were established between public health departments, wastewater facilities, and researchers at the University of California campuses in Davis and Merced.
-Together, we are using wastewater to generate data on community prevalence of COVID-19, flu, RSV and other diseases that informs public health action in Merced, Stanislaus, and Yolo counties.
+HCVT began in Summer 2021 when partnerships were established between public health departments in three counties, wastewater facilities in eight cities, and researchers at the University of California campuses in Davis and Merced.
+HCVT adopted the highly sensitive wastewater monitoring approach and methods developed by WastewaterSCAN based at Stanford University.
+HCVT joined the WastewaterSCAN network in December 2022, enabling expansion of wastewater analysis in the Central Valley from COVID-19 to a broader suite of infectious diseases.
+Together, we are using wastewater to generate data on community prevalence of COVID-19, flu, RSV and other diseases that inform public health action in Merced, Stanislaus, and Yolo counties.

 Lead Researchers